 - Course Level: Fellowship is available to pursue master’s degree programme.

 - Study Subject: Fellowship is awarded in the field of law, human rights and governance.

-- Scholarship Award: The Irish Aid Casement Fellowship Programme normally covers: return airfares, full tuition, stipends to cover accommodation and subsistence costs, health insurance and other allowances, in addition to the necessary entry arrangements such as medical examination and visa.
+- Award: The Irish Aid Casement Fellowship Programme normally covers: return airfares, full tuition, stipends to cover accommodation and subsistence costs, health insurance and other allowances, in addition to the necessary entry arrangements such as medical examination and visa.

 - Number of Scholarships: Number of fellowships is not given.